-1) Offshore safety zone
+1) offshore safety zone

-IHO Definition: The area around an offshore installation within which vessels are prohibited from entering peleted: August 2016 without permission.
+IHO Definition: The area around an offshore installation within which vessels are prohibited from entering without permission.
 Special regulations protect installations within a safety zone and vessels of all nationalities are required to respect the zone.
 (IHO Dictionary - S-32, Edition 5).

-4) Nature reserve
+4) nature reserve